 Ms. Ansay received a Bachelor of Arts in Economics with a minor in Management from the University of Miami and earned her Juris Doctorate from the University of Florida's College of Law.

-Mr. DeLisi guides and oversees the agency's external affairs, providing a forum for public service, open government and stakeholder involvement.
-His focus includes intergovernmental outreach, constituent relations, public communications and Governing Board operations, which includes coordination for the Board's external Water Resources Advisory Commission.
+Mr. DeLisi guides the District's external affairs, with a focus on intergovernmental outreach, constituent relations, public communications and Governing Board operations.
+He also oversees the mission-support administrative functions of the agency.
 Background Profile »

 Prior to joining the District in 2013, Mr. DeLisi was Vice-President/Principal of DeLisi Fitzgerald, Inc., a land use planning and engineering consulting firm, where he specialized in working with stakeholders to explore common land use and environmental goals while building community-wide consensus.
 Mr. DeLisi's experience includes serving as an adjunct faculty member at Nova Southeastern University; conference speaker on environmental, consensus-building and land use issues; and appointments to the Florida Impact Fee Review Task Force, the Lee County Local Planning Agency, the Estero Community Planning Panel and the Board of Trustees of the Corkscrew Regional Ecosystem Watershed (CREW) Land and Water Trust.

 Mr. DeLisi holds a Master in City Planning from the Massachusetts Institute of Technology and a Bachelor of Arts from Brandeis University.